-The frequency of Multi Agency Joint Steering Group continues to meet regularly. ...v membership going Note the contents of this paper.
-Advise on further detail or supplementary information required at this state.
+The frequency of Multi Agency Joint Steering Group continues to meet regularly.
+Note the contents of this paper.
+Advise on further detail or supplementary information required at this stage.

 Fletcher Nurse Director - North Cumbria Locality Care Group Based on the crossover between the workstreams, IT, estates, workforce and operational work meetings have merged to facilitate a more programme-based approach.
 Work streams continue to have joint CNTW / TEWV membership going forward